tablexi/nucore-open/doc/HOWTO_related_repos.md

 # Deploy

 Deploy process will vary depending on the hosting setup.
-Helm is used for apps hosted in kubernetes, and capistrano is used for legacy-hosting setups.
+Github Actions is used to trigger deploys for cloud-hosting setups (ECS and Azure).
+Capistrano is used for legacy-hosting setups.

-## Helm deploy steps
+## Github Actions deploy steps

 ### To staging: